vengi-voxel/vengi/docs/Formats.md

 ## Voxel formats

+> The `vengi` format is the best supported format.
+Saving into any other format might lose several details from your scene.
+This depends on the capabilities of the format and the completness of the implementation for supporting that particular format.

 | Name                       | Extension | Loading | Saving | Thumbnails | Palette | Animations | Spec                                                                     |
 | :------------------------- | --------- | ------- | ------ | ---------- | ------- | ---------- | ------------------------------------------------------------------------ |
 | Ace Of Spades              | vxl       | X       | X      | X          | X       |            | [spec](https://silverspaceship.com/aosmap/aos_file_format.html)          |